 You will need:

-(x1) 3D modeling software (I used 3DS, but you can use something free like 123D)
+(x1) 3D modeling software (I used 3DS, but you can get a free trial with Fusion 360)

-(x1) Very expensive high-resolution Objet 3D printer (Or friend with access to a printer... or featured entry in the Make it Real Challenge... or a Shapeways account)
+(x1) Very expensive high-resolution Objet 3D printer (Or a Shapeways account)

 Step 2: Catch Yourself